Marcos-1197/100-days-of-code/log.md

 **Today's Progress**: Almost done with FCC Landing Page, I hope to finish it tomorrow.
 Not sure if I am doing things the best way but I am doing them.

 **Thoughts**: It is amazing how much easier it has been for me to get work done since I started the challenge.
 I don't know if at some point burnout can kick in but so far im really happy with it.

 **Link to work:** https://codepen.io/aceto/pen/QWdByyW not finished yet.

+### Day 4: April 19, 2021

+**Today's Progress**: Still on FCC Landing Page.
+I learned that I should look more often the console for the Computed Styles when I find something is not working the way I expected.

+**Thoughts**: Another kinda stuck day.
+I did take some time to learn about the Agile Manifesto and the idea behind it.

+**Link to work:** https://codepen.io/aceto/pen/QWdByyW not finished yet.